October 10th | New York City

-Join us in New York City this fall for the entrepreneurial event of the year!
+Join us in New York City for the entrepreneurial event of the year!

 The StartOut Awards is the premier celebration of the nation’s LGBTQ+ entrepreneurial community.
 Our signature event recognizes outstanding LGBTQ+ entrepreneurs across industries.

 By recognizing and honoring business leaders for outstanding representation of the LGBTQ+ community, the StartOut Awards bring further visibility and prominence to the dynamic, innovative, and exceptionally diverse field of LGBTQ+ community members fueling the American entrepreneurial spirit.

 Riana Lynn is a neo-scientist, creative entrepreneur, AI-patent holder, and technologist that is focused on bringing better data to the world’s biggest food and supply chain problems.
 She leads the fast-growing software startup Journey Foods.
 The company is backed by top VCs in North America, Europe, and Asia.
 Riana has served as a top consultant and VC to Fortune 500 food and CPG companies.
 She’s currently an angel investor, creative director, and former Google Entrepreneur in Residence.
 Riana has been featured in Forbes, MIT 35 under 35, and serves as World Economic Forum Tech Pioneer.
 In addition to her work as an entrepreneur, Riana Lynn is also a sought-after speaker and educator and has taught at institutions like Stanford University and Harvard University.
 She is a vocal advocate for the importance of diversity and inclusion in entrepreneurship.
 She has worked to inspire and support young people from diverse backgrounds to pursue careers in technology and innovation.

 Riana is an Austin-based entrepreneur that enjoys growing fruit trees, writing film scripts, and exploring culinary and architectural heritage sites around the world.